11 to 13 inches

 Because the hairlessness of a Chinese Crested is an incomplete dominant genetic trait, individual instances of hair or hairlessness can vary from puppy to puppy even within a single litter.
 This also helps to explain why the amount and location of hair in the hairless variety can vary so much from puppy to puppy – in short, hairlessness is the weakest genetic material available, while the presence of hair can change quickly depending both on the parents and momentary breeding conditions.

-2. A Chinese Crested Was the Winner of the World’s Ugliest Dog Competition for Three Years
+2. A Chinese Crested was the winner of the World’s Ugliest Dog Competition for three years in a row.

 A purebred hairless Chinese Crested dog named Sam was the dubious champion of Petaluma, California’s World’s Ugliest Dog competition from 2003 to 2005.
 Old, blind, and generally terrifying in appearance, Sam won his owner over $3,000 in his three-year reign as champ, only ceding the title after passing away in 2005 at the ripe old age of 15 years old.
 Sam is the only dog to win the title of Ugliest Dog three years in a row.

 3. Chinese Crested dogs have often been featured in cartoons and films.